evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_Cyberbeast/_index.md

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 104 minutes, while a more common scenario of 10-80% would take 40 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 8% to 44%, resulting in an actual charge speed, including time loss, of 154kW.
 Each charge session would take 18 minutes and 30 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 9 hours and 21 minutes.
-This trip will require three charge session(s) charging from 6% to 48%.
-The total time lost for charging up the battery will be 62 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28,5kWh/100km, 1000km will take 9 hours and 22 minutes.
+This trip will require four charge session(s) charging from 8% to 40%.
+The total time lost for charging up the battery will be 63 minutes.

 ### Onboard charger